German Legal Research Guide

 Codes Online

-The current versions of Germany’s legal codes are freely available on the German government website Gesetze im Internet (Laws on the Internet) in German and in English translation.
+The current versions of Germany’s codes are freely available on the German government website Gesetze im Internet (Laws on the Internet) in German and in English translation.
 Both the German texts and the English translations are available for download as PDFs.

 Codes & Commentaries in Print